cdapio/cdap/cdap-docs/developers-manual/source/testing/debugging.rst

   structures, this will print the keys where the transaction has performed writes.

-While transactions don't inform you about the tasks that launched them—whether it was a Flowlet, a MapReduce program, etc.—you can match the time they were started with the activity of your CDAP to track potential issues.
+While transactions don't inform you about the tasks that launched them |---| whether it was a flowlet, a MapReduce program, etc. |---| you can match the time they were started with the activity of your CDAP to track potential issues.